FAQs about Anterior-Posterior Vaginal Repair

 This ends your consultation.

-After the consultation, what happens next?
+After the consultation, for the Anterior-Posterior Vaginal Repair, what happens next?

 - You will be given consent forms to sign, which gives us permission to perform surgery on you.
 A staff nurse will guide you through the process of payment and will review the post-operative care you need to do after the surgery.

 - Meeting the Anesthesiologist: You will be directed to the anesthesiologist who will administer the anesthesia during the surgery.
 Please tell him/her about your allergies to medications, your medical history, dental treatments, previous surgeries you have had, and any family history with anesthesia problems.

 - Preparation for Surgery: As you arrive in the ward, a staff nurse is going to assess your vital signs or the basic tests such as your temperature, respiration, your blood pressure and your pulse.
 She will check your information (name, birth date), show you your bed, assist you to change into a gown, and provide you with an identity wristband.

 - If you are wearing nail polish or makeup, you may be asked to remove it.

 - Jewelries are also to be taken out.
 Should you be unable to remove some piece of jewelry, a protective tape will be placed over it.